 Prior to becoming Chair of Medicine, Dr. DeVault was Chair of the Division of Gastroenterology and Hepatology at the Mayo Clinic Florida from 2005-2010.
 He is a member of the American Board of Internal Medicine Gastroenterology Board.
 Dr. DeVault is a Fellow of and past president of the American College of Gastroenterology.
 He is also a member of the American Gastroenterological Association, American Society for Gastrointestinal Endoscopy and a fellow of the American College of Physicians.

 Dr. DeVault conducts research on disorders affecting all aspects of the esophagus and has written more than 250 book chapters, abstracts, editorials and original articles on subjects ranging from treatment of GERD, dysphagia, esophagitis and Barrett's esophagus to laparoscopic anti-reflux surgery and managed care issues in the treatment of GERD.
 He also has interest in gastrointestinal health in the third world, improving professionalism in both trainees and practicing physicians and in the development of a diverse and effective health care work force.

 He received his undergraduate degree from the University of Tennessee and his medical degree from the Bowman Gray School of Medicine at Wake Forest University.
 He completed his internship and residency in internal medicine at Vanderbilt University and completed a combined clinical and research fellowship at Jefferson Medical College.

-As of April 2019, Dr. DeVault reported no external relationships.
+As of April 2021, Dr. DeVault reported the following ongoing external relationships: